karolinevildlyng/Introduction-to-Voyant/README.md

 Go to Voyant.org.
 You can either open an excisting corpus or upload a remote corpus.

-After uploading the corpus on the main page, you will reach the ‘interface’ (‘skin’) that has five tools for text analysis by default.
+After uploading the corpus on the main page, you will reach the analysis interface that has five tools for text analysis by default.

-Here is a brief explanation of each tool:
+Here is a quick explanation of each tool:
-* Cirrus: word cloud that shows the most frequent terms
+* Cirrus: word cloud that shows the most frequent terms in the corpus.
-* Reader: space for the revision and reading of the complete texts with a bar graph that indicates the amount of text of each document
+* Reader: space for the revision and reading of the complete texts with a bar graph that indicates the amount of text of each document.
-* Trends: distribution chart that shows the terms throughout the corpus (or within a document when only one is loaded)
+* Trends: distribution chart that shows the terms throughout the corpus (or within a document when only one is uploaded).
-* Summary: provides an overview of certain textual statistics of the current corpus
+* Summary: provides an overview of textual statistics of the corpus, like readability, density and average words per sentence.
-* Contexts: concordance that shows each occurrence of a keyword with some surrounding context
+* Contexts: co-occurence of a keyword with the immediate textual context.

 You can remove and add different tools to the interface depending on your needs.